Release Notes for Cisco IE3500 Series Switches, Release 26.1.x

 Ease of Use

-Industrial Asset Discovery feature automatically identifies, and catalogs directly connected industrial devices without impacting network performance.
-This feature also exports inventory data to a syslog server in JSON format, streamlining asset tracking, and security enforcement.
+Industrial Asset Discovery feature automatically identifies and catalogs directly connected industrial devices without impacting network performance.
+It also exports inventory data to a syslog server in JSON format, streamlining asset tracking, and security enforcement.

 Migration to Meraki Managed Dashboard

-Cisco Industrial Ethernet IE35xx series switches support cloud management mode, enabling centralized control through the Meraki dashboard.
+Cisco IE3500 Series Switches support cloud management mode, enabling centralized control through the Meraki dashboard.
 This functionality supports zero-touch provisioning and cloud-based management for streamlined monitoring and configuration.
 Additionally, it includes access to a Local Status Page (LSP) to facilitate troubleshooting and setup in environments without DHCP.

 Ease of use and ease of setup